 Take your iced latte glass and pour caramel syrup on the inner walls, using as much or as little as you prefer.
 Fill the glass with ice and pour in your espresso shot(s) or strong coffee.
 Next, add your frothed milk over top of the coffee.
 You can always top with more caramel drizzle.
 Enjoy!

 If you don’t like caramel, substitute it with another flavor of coffee syrup, honey, or even chocolate syrup.
 You can also use chocolate chips instead of caramel chocolates to add to your espresso for a flavor that compliments the richness of coffee.
-Enjoy your iced caramel latte with an afternoon cookie or scone for a real treat!
-For some hot latte inspiration, check out my Snickers Irish Latte and Blue Mermaid Latte.
+For another boozy cold coffee drink, try the Kahlua Espresso Martini.

 If you liked this recipe, you might also like: